3G3M3N/Cenk_Kocak/README.md

-# Cenk
+# Cenk Koçak

-Hı, ı saw a dataset about powerligting on kaggle and ı wanna analyzed it.
+Hı, ı saw a dataset about powerlifting on kaggle and ı wanna analyzed it.
 It was a very big dataset.
 The dataset did not include the championship held in Estonia in December 2023.
 I added that championship myself.